 - 8x WD 12TB Hard Drives – Total available storage is currently 72TB.

 - UniFi Switch – 24 Ports Managed (US-24-250W) – This was also an upgrade as I didn’t account for future devices.
-I started out with an 8 port switch, then 2 and then 3 before finally selling them off and replacing with the beast.
+I started out with an 8 port switch, then 2 and then 3 before finally selling them off and replacing them with this beast.

-- 4x Unifi 802.11ac Dual-Radio PRO Access Point (UAP-AC-PRO-US) – Being in a multistory house I found that it required more than a couple of AP’s to provide an optimal signal on all floors and locations in the home.
+- 3x UniFi 802.11ac Dual-Radio PRO Access Point (UAP-AC-PRO-US) – Being in a multistory house I found that it required more than a couple of AP’s to provide an optimal signal on all floors and locations in the home.

 When it comes to the actual server originally I was going to install everything into the base operating system but decided on running everything within containers utilizing Docker for everything.
 I chose this method so that I didn’t containment the main system and allow for individual updates to certain services that I am running.
 So far the setup has been working well in both terms of updates and resource usage across the board.